GitTools/GitVersion/README.md

 ## Running inside TeamCity

 * Make sure to use agent checkouts
-* For the moment you need to promote the %teamcity.build.vcs.branch.{configurationid}% build parameter to an environment variable with the same name for pull requests to be handled correctly
+* For the moment you need to promote the `%teamcity.build.vcs.branch.{configurationid}%` build parameter to an environment variable with the same name for pull requests to be handled correctly
-* We update the TC buildnumber to the GFV number automatically
+* We update the TC build number to the GFV number automatically
-* We output the individual values of the GFV version as the build parameter: GitFlowVersion.* (Eg: GitFlowVersion.Major) if you need access to them in your build script
+* We output the individual values of the GFV version as the build parameter: `GitFlowVersion.*` (Eg: `GitFlowVersion.Major`) if you need access to them in your build script

 ### NuGet in TeamCity
 * Add dummy [parameter](http://confluence.jetbrains.com/display/TCD8/Configuring+Build+Parameters) to